kvnloughead/blog/src/posts/new-gh-repo.md

 alias gh-new='~/bin/gh-new.sh'
 ```

-Now whenever you enter what's on the left side of the equals sign, `gh-new`, it will be replaced with what's inside the quotes on the righthand side, so we can run our script with `gh-new repo-name`.[^3]
+Now whenever you enter what's on the left side of the equals sign, `gh-new`, it will be replaced with what's inside the quotes on the right-hand side, so we can run our script with `gh-new repo-name`.[^3]

 Now we are at the last step — making this alias persist.
 We can do this in our `~/.bashrc` file, so open that in your editor of choice.
 This file has all sorts of settings pertaining to bash.
 Scroll all the way down to the bottom, add the alias